hisagenda/mailer/README.md

 **Usage and testing**

-First, create a Kubernetes secret that contains the API token for your email service provider (e.g., MailerSend).
+First, create a Kubernetes secret that contains the API token for tne email service provider.

 Create an EmailSenderConfig resource to specify the sender's email and API token